gistbucket/bashmultitool/README.md

 data related, time related , network related and miscellaneous.
 The sections are mostly independent of each other you can source them individually if you wish, however the prompt file *is* dependent on print.
-There is also  a ninth test section bmtTest used to test library.
+There is also  a ninth test section _test used to test library.

 The repo also contains a *test folder* where a test file used in development are available, one function for each library file.
 The test file "testTest.sh", runs an semi-automated test on entire library and produces a report.
 Pass the test file a number between 1-9 , 1-8 correspond to the sections, 9 will test entire library.